-Biomaterials Science Center, University of Basel, Switzerland Swiss Light Source, Paul Scherrer Institut Villigen, Switzerland
+Biomaterials Science Center, University of Basel, Switzerland

+Swiss Light Source, Paul Scherrer Institut Villigen, Switzerland

-- INTRODUCTION -
+INTRODUCTION

-For human brain tissues histology is so far the gold standard for the differentiation of the structures on the sub-cellular level.
-Using small-angle X-ray scattering (SAXS), which is a reciprocal space technique with an inverse relationship between the size of the inspected particles and scattering angle, nanostructures within the human brain (e.g. myelin with a periodicity of 16.46 nm) can be detected [1].
-But it is impossible to relate the results to established histology because of the lack of localization.
-Combination of SAXS with a spatial resolution of a few micrometers in real space (scanning SAXS at cSAXS beamline, SLS, PSI, Switzerland [2]) provides information on the abundance and orientation of the nanostructures present [3].
+The human brain is one of the most fascinating structures in nature.
+Histology is so far the gold standard for the differentiation of the different structures on the sub-cellular level.
+Small-angle X-ray scattering (SAXS) is a reciprocal space technique with an inverse relationship between the size of the inspected particles and scattering angle.
+Nanostructures within the human brain (e.g. myelin with a periodicity of 16.46 nm) can be detected [1], but it is impossible to relate the results to established histology because of the lack of localization.
+The combination of SAXS with a spatial resolution of a few micrometers in real space (scanning SAXS at cSAXS beamline, SLS, PSI, Switzerland [2]) provides information on the abundance and orientation of the nanostructures present [3].
 The result is a more detailed understanding of the nanoanatomy of human brain tissue.